Babulo, Uato-Lari

-Babulo (Babolu) is a settlement in East Timor and a Suco in the Uato-Lari Administrative Post (Viqueque Municipality).
-The Suco is one of the ethnic centers of the Naueti, and is also inhabited by the Makasae, an ethnic minority in the region.
-The different groups and clans are tightly connected through an ancient social structure which still has a big impact on their society today.
+Babulo (Babolu) is a settlement in Timor-Leste and a suco (or village) in the Uato-Lari Administrative Post, Viqueque Municipality.
+The suco is one of the ethnic centers of the Naueti, and is also inhabited by the Makasae, an ethnic minority in the region.
+The different groups and clans are tightly connected through an ancient social structure which still has impact on their society today.